Stephens College: Academics

+The college follows a liberal arts curriculum and prior to 2024 had three schools: School of Health Sciences, Conservatory for the Performing Arts, and School of Integrative Studies.
+The school is in the process of transitioning to two schools: The Women’s College (which comprises the School of Health Sciences and the School of Integrative Studies) and the all-gender Conservatory for the Performing Arts.

-In addition to undergraduate programs, Stephens offers the following graduate degrees: Master of Education in Counseling, Master of Fine Arts in Television and Screenwriting, and Master in Physician Assistant Studies.
+In addition to undergraduate programs, Stephens offers some graduate degrees: Master of Education in Counseling (with an emphasis in school counseling or clinical mental health counseling), Master of Fine Arts in Television and Screenwriting, and Master in Physician Assistant Studies.

+In 2024, the college launched a trade program.

+Student outcomes

+According to College Scorecard, the graduation rate for Stephen’s college is 56%.
+For transfer students the graduation rate is 59%.

+The median income in 2020 and 2021 for graduates who matriculated in 2010 and 2011 was $43,071, with 65% of graduates making more than high school graduates.
+According to Payscale, graduates make $55,700 in early career and $100,900 in mid-career.
+The Center on Education and the Workforce estimated that the return on investment with a bachelors at Stephens is $26,000 10 years after graduation, this accelerates to $661,000 40 years after graduation.

 Campus life

-Stephens is one of four women's colleges, along with Bennett College, Spelman College, and Brenau University, to have sororities on its campus.
-Sigma Sigma Sigma and Kappa Delta, both of which are National Panhellenic Conference sororities, have on-campus chapters.
-The sororities are governed by the Panhellenic Council and the Junior Panhellenic Council.
-Stephens students can also join historically Black or Asian sororities at the nearby University of Missouri campus.

-There are also about a dozen academic honor societies on campus: Mortar Board, Psi Chi, Alpha Lambda Delta, Sigma Tau Delta, Tri-Beta, Kappa Delta Pi, Phi Alpha Delta, and others.
+There are a few academic honor societies on campus: Mortar Board (inactive), Psi Chi, Alpha Lambda Delta (inactive), Sigma Tau Delta, Tri-Beta, Kappa Delta Pi, Phi Alpha Delta (inactive), and Sigma Eta Rho.
 Although Stephens College is no longer a two-year institution, it is the location of the Alpha chapter of Phi Theta Kappa International Honor Society of the Two-Year College.

+Stephens College was one of the few women’s colleges to have nationally recognized sororities.
+As of 2024, Kappa Delta is inactive on campus.
+Sigma Sigma Sigma has been inactive since 2020.

-The student newspaper is named Stephens Life and is online with a magazine printed once a semester.
-The college's literary magazine is named Harbinger and is released each spring.
+The student magazine, Stephens Life, is online with a magazine printed once a semester.
+The college's literary magazine, Harbinger, is released each spring.

 Stephens opened pet-friendly residence halls in 2004.
 The college also allows students to foster shelter animals in exchange for scholarships.

-The Warehouse Theatre Company is a student-run playhouse on campus which stages an average of four different productions per academic season.
+The Warehouse Theatre is a student-run playhouse on campus which stages an average of four different productions per academic season.

+Ten Ideals

+Every year 10 graduating students are secretly selected to be the “Ten Ideals”.
+Each student represents one of the ideals.
+Throughout the year the ten observe and honor students and faculty they deem as upholding the ideals.
+The identities of the ten are revealed at Honors Convocation.